 At Priority Learning we run our main IGCSE higher maths course over 2 years.
-Please note it is the Edexcel specification A. Most importantly we have interactive live lessons through bitpaper so the students can ask questions in class and are actively engaged with learning.
+Please note it is the Edexcel specification A. Most importantly we have interactive live lessons so the students can ask questions in class and are actively engaged with learning.
 We do this to ensure we get to know all the students individually and spend time understanding how they learn.
-Two years gives us plenty of time to identify areas of weakness for each individual student and along with our drop in sessions, set student specific homework as well as group homework.
-We teach our students to understand the mathematics and why they are doing it, rather than just rememering methods.
+Two years gives us plenty of time to identify areas of weakness for each individual student and set students specific homework as well as group homework.
+We teach our students to understand the mathematics and why they are doing it, rather than just memorising.
 Our aim is that our students truly understand the maths they are doing, we believe this is the best way to learn maths.

 We push all our students to achieve high grades, in our higher maths course we push for a minimum of a 7, in turn we expect a high level of effort and engagement from our students.
 At Priority Learning we are firm believers that hard work pays off and we push our students to work hard.
-IGCSE’s set students up for A-levels which set students up for university so a very strong foundation in their mathematics knowledge is crucial to a prosperous academic journey.
-We set homework in the style of exams style questions to ensure students get used to this style of question early.
-We focus on problem solving skills right from the start of the course, some people refer to this as “exam technique”, but if problem solving skills are taught correctly and early there is no such thing as exam technique in maths.
-We do set a lot of homework with deadlines and expect it all to be completed on time, if homework is late it will recieve a 50% grade penalty.
+IGCSEs set students up for A-levels which, in turn, set students up for university – so a very strong foundation in their mathematics knowledge is crucial to a prosperous academic journey.
+We focus on problem solving skills right from the start of the course.
+We do set a lot of homework with deadlines and expect it all to be completed on time, if homework is late it will receive a 50% grade penalty.

-Parents will make a parent account on our app and add their child (who will need a student account) to their account, this will ensure that parents get notified when homework is set and when the deadline is.
-You’ll also get notified if homework is late.
-From the parents dashboard you’ll be able to see a live predicted grade, updated after every piece of homework, so we take homework seriously from the start.
-Given the recent examination issues due to covid, continuous assessment has to be a vital part of our courses so we are prepared for anything.
+Parents will be notified when homework is set, and if homework is late.
+Given the recent examination issues due to Covid, continuous assessment has to be a vital part of our courses so we are prepared for anything.

 Please note we cannot organise exams for any students, this is the responsibility of the parent/guardian.